zelsayed/Bias-Mitigation/README.md

 ```

 ## Dataset Samples
-In the image below, you will find samples from the training dataset (colored), the colored test dataset, and the grayscale dataset.
+In the image below, you will find samples from the training dataset (colored), the colored test dataset, and the grayscale test dataset.
 ![Samples](https://github.com/SMART-Lab-NYU/BiasMitigation/assets/73649965/745224be-c4ee-49c2-b0d8-89f0991d0878)